Our Simple Homeschool Schedule | Mon – Thur Hour by Hour

 Share away friends!

-Friends, we start homeschooling in less than a week.
-Eeek!
-Hours of working on the new school room, days spent on YouTube researching curriculum, and lots of time reviewing our school books.
-I think I’m as ready as can be to begin this new journey!
-How am I planning a homeschool schedule to keep us all on track?
-Well friends, today I spill the beans.
+We start homeschooling next week.
+Hours of working on the new school room, days spent on YouTube researching curriculum, and lots of time reviewing our school books and I think I’m as ready as can be to begin this new journey!
+How am I planning a schedule to keep us all on track?
+Today I bread down our daily homeschool schedule.

 how to prepare your homeschool year and tips for making a homeschool schedule you can follow. #homeschooling #homeschoolschedule

-Now, I also realize that there are certain things that need to be done each day.
+Keeping the above in mind, I also realize that there are certain core subjects that need completed each day.
 That not every day is going to be amazing, and that we need to follow some kind of schedule to keep us on track.
-Once all the kids school books arrived, I spent a day in my office looking them all over and coming up with our typical homeschool day.
+Once all the kids school books arrived, I spent a day in my office looking them over and coming up with our typical homeschool day and what I think will be an effective homeschool schedule.

-First off, before the kids ever open a book, I think it’s important to designate a certain area your “school room” and set up shop there.
-Having an area set aside for school doesn’t mean work can only be done in this spot.
+First off, before the kids ever open a book, I think it’s important to designate a certain area your “home school room” and set up shop there.
+Having a space set aside for school doesn’t mean work can only be done in this spot.
 What it does mean is you have a home-base of sorts.
 Where the kids know the homeschool items belong.
 This prevents waisting valuable time searching for school related items during school hours.

 While I know not everyone can have a “room” designated to school, you can pick an area of your home.
 Find a bookshelf near the kitchen table and use that as your homeschool spot.
 Or, do like we did and make a homeschool cart.
 This can be rolled whenever you need, while keeping everything in one, tidy spot.